 - Create a better customer experience and build trust.
 To collect first-party data, you have to offer true value and be transparent with your customers in the process.
 Give them control over their own data and explain why you collect data in the first place.
 When you create a better customer experience based on the data you collect, it will build trust and strengthen your relationship with customers.

 - Increase your bottom line.
 More data means personalized experiences, which leads to higher conversion rates.
 Data from Google shows that using first-party data helps marketers achieve almost a 300% boost in revenue while improving their cost savings by 150%.

 - Futureproof your business.
 Data is one of the biggest concerns for ecommerce businesses.
 Owning customer data instead of relying on third-party cookies will help improve your decision-making and protect your business from future changes.

 How to collect Customer-First Data to retain customers during the holidays and beyond

 Instead of focusing on one-time sales, you need to shift your perspective and prioritize gathering Customer-First Data to leverage beyond the holidays.
-Here are eight strategies from businesses that have successfully used data ownership to improve their ecommerce sales.
+Here are seven strategies from businesses that have successfully used data ownership to improve their ecommerce sales.

 1 | Use sign-up forms for a personalized experience